-Lonesome Cat’s Acoustic Mourning is Unbelievable
+Lonesome Cat’s Acoustic Mourning Is Unbelievable

 Were they not so deliciously smooth, the highs on Lonesome Cat’s LP, Acoustic Mourning, would be euphoric.
 They come at you rapidly and often throughout this project, itself a working wonder of perfection of music, vocals, and emotional lyrical wizardry.
 Sometimes, those highs take the form of Cat’s vocals.
 Money’s got the silkiest, most diaphanous falsetto this side of Mawell,